Grinnz/Dist-Zilla-PluginBundle-Author-DBOOK/CONTRIBUTING.md

 contains instructions that will help you work with the source code.

 The distribution is managed with [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
-This means than many of the usual files you might expect are not in the repository, but are generated at release time.
+This means that many of the usual files you might expect are not in the repository, but are generated at release time.
 Some generated files are kept in the repository as a convenience (e.g. Build.PL/Makefile.PL and META.json).